pydio/pydio-doc-howto/oidc_github.md

-This how-to shows you how to let users authenticate to Cells using their GitHub credentials.
+This how-to shows you how to let users authenticate to Cells Enterprise using their GitHub credentials.

 ## Create a Github Application